Soumaya Keynes: Single-Tier Pension: What Does it Really Mean?

 While there would be short-term winners, the changes ultimately lead those soon reaching retirement age to have mixed results, with 35% of men receiving gains and 61% of women.
 These findings differed dramatically from the numbers published by the Department for Work and Pensions in 2015, which stated that 70% of men and 75% of women would benefit from the single-tier pension.
 The paper found, significantly, that only 17% of those closest to retirement would actually receive a pension in the single tier entitlement.
 Some 23% of earners would receive pensions worth more than the single tier amount while 61% would receive pensions less than the single-tier amount.
 Keynes stated that despite the system not being entirely a single payout it would allow for greater ease in predicting future pension payments.

-The report also found that in the long run significantly more losers than winners.
+The report also found that in the long run there would be significantly more losers than winners.
 Those previously claiming the second state pension would receive less.
 The largest losers, however, would be young people and high income earners.
 A high-income earner working for 35 years would lose up to £2,300 in pension under the new system, compared to the old system.
 A low-income earner planning to work for a further 35 years would experience losses of £1,000.

 Another finding was that the system, while incurring losses for future pensioners in the United Kingdom, did have reason to cut back.
 The ageing population will lead to increased spending on pensions over the next 50 years, with public pension expenses rising as a percentage of national income from 5.4% in 2012 to 9.1% in 2062 if the current two-tiered system were maintained.
 Switching to the one-tier system would reduce the long-run spending to 8.4% of national income in 2062.